-PROBLEM 1.12. (a property that is always easier in the subgraph model): Does there exist a downward-monotone graph property Π such that testing Π in the bounded-degree model has higher query complexity than testing Π in the subgraph model w.r.t. every base graph of bounded-degree?
+Problem 1.12 (a property that is always easier in the subgraph model): Does there exist a downward-monotone graph property Π such that testing Π in the bounded-degree model has higher query complexity than testing Π in the subgraph model w.r.t. every base graph of bounded-degree?

-Recall that Theorem 1.8 is proved using a property that is not downward-monotone (and depends on the degree bound).
+Recall that Theorem 1.8 refers to an upward-monotone property (which depends on the degree bound).